Ampicillin and Sulbactam

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - It is common to have diarrhea when taking ampicillin and sulbactam.
 Rarely, a very bad form of diarrhea called Clostridium difficile (C diff)–associated diarrhea (CDAD) may occur.
 Sometimes, this has led to a deadly bowel problem (colitis).
 CDAD may happen while you are taking ampicillin and sulbactam or within a few months after you stop taking it.
 Call your doctor right away if you have stomach pain or cramps, very loose or watery stools, or bloody stools.
 Do not try to treat loose stools without first checking with your doctor.

-- Very bad and sometimes deadly liver problems have happened with ampicillin and sulbactam.
+- Liver problems have rarely happened with ampicillin and sulbactam.
+Sometimes, this has been deadly.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.